yftang5/patient-management-service/README.md

 ## About the Service
 The service is patient management REST service.
 It uses an in-memory database (H2) to store the data.

+###To view your H2 in-memory datbase
+The 'test' profile runs on H2 in-memory database.
+To view and query the database you can browse to ``http://localhost:8080/h2-console``.
+JDBC URL is ``jdbc:h2:mem:testdb`` and default username is 'sa' with a blank password.

 Here are some endpoints you can call:
 ### Create a patient resource